opsaaaaa/RPG_Wiki/_clippings/attack.md

 - combat skill

 notes:
-- Check to see if a character hits their target.
+- Check to see if a character hits their target
-- Combat Skill being any skill the GM decides can be effective in combat.
+- Combat Skill being any skill the GM decides can be effective in combat
 ---